NicolaRo/Owly/README.md

 ## 🚀 Getting Started (Dev Mode)

+## 🌱 Environment Variables
+The project uses a .env file for local configurations.

+# 📄 create your local file to get started:
+cp .env.example .env

+# ✏️ edit .env with real values
+npm start               # 🚀 start development
+npm run build           # 🏗️ production build

+⚠️ Note: Do not commit your .env file.
+Only .env.example should stay in the repo as a reference.
 Clone the repo and launch with Live Server (or any static web server):

 ```bash
 git clone https://github.com/NicolaRo/owly
 cd owly